 The parties usually engage consultants, such as architects and engineers, to do design work, supervisory control of the work and sometimes project management.
-The majority of consultancy contracts are for the time being based on ABR 89 and will most likely be based on ABR 18 in the future, as the updated AB Standards are expected to be used in new projects.
+The majority of consultancy contracts are based on ABR 89 or ABR 18.

 11. Is subcontracting permitted?